RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 C++ allows initialization of a static variable even with a state that can only be known at runtime.
 This is possible mainly because of two reasons: First, C++ allows uninitialized variables and Second C++ can do static initialization in runtime before main executes if necessary.

-C++ runs static initialization code before executing main which leads to an extremely hard to detect problem known as [the static initialization order fiasco](https://www.cs.technion.ac.il/users/yechiel/c++-faq/static-init-order.html).
+C++ if necessary runs static initialization code before executing main which may lead to an extremely hard to detect problem known as [the static initialization order fiasco](https://www.cs.technion.ac.il/users/yechiel/c++-faq/static-init-order.html).
 Also, In C++ it is not clear if a variable is being initialized at compile time or at runtime (C++20 solves this problem with [constinit](https://en.cppreference.com/w/cpp/language/constinit) which makes sure that a static variable can be initialized at compile-time, but there is currently no solution for the static initialization fiasco in C++).

 ```c++